Micheal Ray Richardson

-Micheal "Sugar" Ray Richardson (born April 11, 1955) is an American former professional basketball player and head coach.
+Michael Ray Richardson (April 11, 1955 – November 11, 2025), first name more commonly spelled Micheal and known by the nickname "Sugar", was an American professional basketball player and head coach.
 He played college basketball for the Montana Grizzlies.
-The No. 4 overall pick in the 1978 NBA draft, Richardson played in the National Basketball Association (NBA) for eight years with the New York Knicks, Golden State Warriors and New Jersey Nets.
-He was a four-time NBA All-Star, and led the league in steals in three seasons.
-He later became a head coach in the Continental Basketball Association (CBA) and National Basketball League of Canada (NBL Canada).
+The fourth overall pick in the 1978 NBA draft, Richardson played in the National Basketball Association (NBA) for eight years with the New York Knicks, Golden State Warriors, and New Jersey Nets.
+He was a four-time NBA All-Star and two-time NBA All-Defensive First Team selection who led the league in steals in three seasons.

+In 1986, Richardson was banned for life by NBA commissioner David Stern after testing positive for cocaine for a third time in three seasons.
+He was the first active NBA player to be banned by the league.
+He was reinstated by the NBA in 1988, but decided to continue his career in Europe and never played in the NBA again.
+Richardson later became a head coach in the Continental Basketball Association (CBA) and National Basketball League of Canada (NBL Canada).

 Early life

-Richardson was born in Lubbock, Texas, the son of Billy Jack Richardson and Luddie Hicks.
+Richardson was born on April 11, 1955, in Lubbock, Texas, the son of Billy Jack Richardson and Luddie Hicks.
 Richardson was a 1974 graduate of Manual High School in Denver, Colorado.
-He averaged 10 points on a talented team and did not start for the varsity until he was a senior.
+He averaged 10 points on a talented team and did not start for the varsity team until he was a senior.
 Richardson played on the 1972 state championship team.